kaanuyar/clean-xox/readme.md

 Create a `.env` file in the root directory.
 You can find the example from `.env.example` file.

 ### 4. Apply database migrations

+Before applying database migrations, please be sure that the database connection string in `.env` file is correct.
+If the database does not exist, migration will fail.

 ```
 npm run migration:migrate